localstack/docs/content/en/contributing/integration-tests.md

 ### Test against Amazon Web Services

-It can be useful to run an integration test against the real AWS cloud using your credentials.
+Ideally every integration is tested against real AWS.
 To run the integration tests, we prefer you to use an AWS sandbox account, so that you don't accidentally run tests against your production account.

 #### Creating an AWS sandbox account